Bantam chickens are small birds with big personalities! These bite-sized chickens are at home in a mixed flock or kept on their own.

 Personally, as much as I love my flock I think they belong in the barn.
 Flamingo lived on my porch for a month after getting hit by a car and that was more than enough.

-Even though bantams are much smaller, they aren’t that much quieter or neater than full sized chickens!
+Even though bantams are much smaller, they aren’t that much quieter or neater than full-sized chickens!
+Bantam roosters are still roosters and they’ll crow just as loud

 The Downside to Bantam Chickens